codeforkjeff/adventofcode2024/README.md

 a library of functional data structures that seems largely inspired by Scala.
 People have strong opinions about it.
 As a concept, it looks pretty fantastic to me.
 I don't think I'll use it for AoC, at least not this time around, but it's a nice discovery.

+I almost always have to rewrite/refactor the part 1 solution to answer part 2 of puzzles.
+For day 10, however, I had already written code to find all the unique trails for part 1, so I literally didn't need to do anything except count them for part 2.
+I'll take that win!